ZHeCensus/api-docs/_pages/docs/home.md

 ```

 #### Example: Filter results by `predicates`:
-RETURN TYPE: `JSON`

-##### `predicates`

 Predicates are used to create a sub-selection of statistical values based on a given range or categorical qualifyer.
+Example below shows getting the range of Virginia counties that have a population between 0 and 100,000.

 ```js
 census({